Students are eligible to apply for residence if they:

 - have no outstanding debt on their student account from previous academic terms.

 2. Spaces will be offered on a first-come, first-served basis.
-Housing will continue to accept applications throughout the summer or until all spaces are filled.
+Housing will continue to accept applications until all spaces are filled.

 3. Housing will make every effort to accommodate students' preferences, but we reserve the right to assign all residence space according to availability, suitability, fairness and need.